 The recycling process ‘NGR LSP’ is authorised for the manufacturing of recycled plastic using the ‘post-consumer mechanical PET recycling’ technology listed in point 1 of Table 1 of Annex I to Regulation (EU) 2022/1616 in accordance with the conditions set out in this Decision.

-The authorisation holder of the recycling process ‘NGR LSP’ shall be Next Generation Recyclingmaschinen, Gewerbepark 22, 4101 Feldkirchen a. d.
+The authorisation holder of the recycling process ‘NGR LSP’ shall be Next Generation Recyclingmaschinen GmbH, Gewerbepark 22, 4101 Feldkirchen a. d.
 Donau, Austria.

 The authorisation holder shall provide a copy of this Decision to all recyclers applying this process under its license.